marcanpilami/mongodb-collector/doc/CONFIG.md

 RefreshConfigurationMinute: the service will re-read its configuration file (items section only) every RefreshConfigurationMinute minutes.
 So there is no need to restart the service after an item configuration change.

 EnableDataCollection: optional, default si true.
 If true, the agent will collect data every RefreshPeriodSecond and store it inside a database.
 If false, the agent's only interest is as a Zabbix agent (see the specific Zabbix doc).

+RefreshClusterTopologyMinute: optional, default is 10.
+Period in minutes for the discovery of new (or removed) nodes inside a replica set.

 ### MonitoredConnectionStrings